citizenweb3/manuscripts/content/neutronstream.md

 <!-- more -->

-Citizen Cosmos, [being a participant](https://github.com/neutron-org/testnets) of the Neutron's testnet, called members of the team to get answers for common questions.
+Citizen Cosmos, [being a participant](https://github.com/neutron-org/testnets) of the Neutron's testnet, called members of the team to get answers for common questions.<br><br>
 [![stream.png](https://i.postimg.cc/LXn7wrMv/stream.png)](https://postimg.cc/wyY0s4Ms)

 **Q: Who will use the Neutron?**